60 BEST ATARI 8-BIT GAMES

 Now this awesome video brings back a lot of memories.
 I owned an Atari 800XL, followed by a 130XE, and the games gradually improved as the software houses improved their programming skills and discovered the true capabilities of the sound and graphics chips.

-Unfortunately, the title of the games are not listed anywhere, but if you've played any of these then you will recognise them quite easily.
+Unfortunately, the title of the games are not listed anywhere on the video, and they're in no particular order of brilliance, but if you've played any of these then you will recognise them quite easily.
 There are several classic gaming tunes that play in the background which I certainly remember were composed by Rob Hubbard.

 Pole Position was certainly one of my all time favourite racing games, and was my first experience of 3D racing on a home computer.
 Although graphically dated when compared to later 8-bit racing games, the playability was still far better than most rivals.